overnode-org/overnode/docs/docs/01-getting-started.md

 ### Learning the tool

-In this **Introduction** section we will go through the steps in the format of a semi-tutorial.
+In this **Getting Started** section we will go through the steps in the format of a semi-tutorial.
 It will take about 15 minutes to read it and maybe a bit longer, if you decide to follow the tutorial and try the commands yourself.
 You will need only one host to follow the tutorial.
 However, if you have got multiple hosts to form a cluster, you can use multiple-hosts.
 It can make it a more interesting exercise.